cclemente/kangaroo_simulations/README.md

 We will use a model with 4 segments (femurs, tibia, metatarsal, and torso) driven by ankle, knee, and hip torques.

-h1<Pre-requisites:>
+# Pre-requisites:
-Install CasADi, following the instructions here.
+Install CasADi, following the instructions (here)[https://web.casadi.org/get/].